zenodeapp/explorer-registry/README.md

   - RPC (currently only supports **http://** or **tcp://**)
   - API/Indexer (**https://** supported)

-## Credit
+## Credits

-- Creating an endpoint registry was inspired by Gavin Birch (@gavinly from Knowable.vc).
+- Creating the endpoint registry was inspired by Gavin Birch (@gavinly from Knowable.vc).
 He pointed towards this being useful to have!
 A big shout out to him ❤️.

 </br>